On the mixed-model analysis of covariance in cluster-randomized trials: Introduction

-In addition to precision, the validity of misspecified mixed-model ANCOVA is not clear, either.
-When the random-effects distribution and/or the residual error distribution is misspecified, \citet{murray2006comparison} showed by simulations that the mixed-model ANCOVA maintained a valid type I error rate under equal randomization of clusters, but provided no theoretical justifications.
-In the more broad research area of generalized linear mixed models, robustness to misspecification of random effect distribution has been extensively studied \citep{mcculloch2011misspecifying, neuhaus2013estimation, jiang2017asymptotic, drikvandi2017diagnosing}, given the assumption that the first moment of the generalized linear mixed model is correctly specified conditioning on random effects.
-This assumption, however, excludes misspecification of the functional form of baseline covariates and the correlation structure among individuals, both of which can be concerned in practice.
-As a result, the validity of mixed-model ANCOVA for estimating the average treatment effect in CRTs remains unclear under \textit{arbitrary} model misspeicification, including linearity on covariates, normality of the outcomes, inter-subject correlation structure that depends on covariates, and etc.
+{Beyond these developments, we are unaware of any analytical result that formally clarifies the robustness and precision of the mixed-model estimators for the average treatment effect in CRTs, nor their comparisons with ordinary-least-squares estimators.} For the robustness of mixed-model methods, when the random-effects distribution and/or the residual error distribution is misspecified, \citet{murray2006comparison} showed by simulations that mixed-model ANCOVA1 maintained a valid type I error under equal randomization, but did not provide theoretical justifications, meaning the generality of their observed results is unclear.
+More broadly, the robustness of generalized linear mixed models to misspecification of random-effect distributions has been extensively studied \citep{mcculloch2011misspecifying, neuhaus2013estimation, jiang2017asymptotic, drikvandi2017diagnosing}, under the strict assumption that the first moment is correctly specified conditioning on the random effects.
+We regard this assumption as `strict' because it rules out misspecification of the functional form of covariates, which is a strong restriction on the data-generating process.
+In general, the validity of mixed models for estimating the average treatment effect in CRTs remains unclear under arbitrary model misspecification (for example, the data-generating distribution in Figure~\ref{fig:illustration1}).
+In terms of precision, \cite{raudenbush1997statistical,li2016evaluation} showed by simulations that the mixed-model ANCOVA1 can improve precision compared to ignoring covariates when mixed-model ANCOVA1 is correctly specified; other simulation studies \citep{zhang2001linear, litiere2007type, litiere2008impact, mcculloch2011misspecifying} have found that non-normality could result in efficiency loss. {To date, no theoretical investigations have been carried out for the precision of the mixed-model ANCOVA1 or ANCOVA2 estimators, nor comparisons of precision between the mixed-model and ordinary-least-squares estimators (based on either individual data or cluster summaries).
+These apparent methodological gaps have motivated us to investigate new features of existing mixed-model estimators so that their routine use in CRTs can be better clarified, and additionally, a more clear recommendation on classical methods for analyzing CRTs can be offered.}